What is UVM environment ?

 Note that env_analog or env_register environments can have other nested environments and agents within it.
 You can see how powerful UVM becomes in terms of reusability because of this hierarchical structure and TLM interfaces within each component.

-In our code examples and the following sessions of the Basics series, we'll look at a simpler testbench structure which instantiates a single agent and a scoreboard, as shown in the block diagram below.
+Let's look at a simple testbench structure which instantiates a single agent and a scoreboard, as shown in the block diagram below.

 The testbench structure translates to the following code.

 class my_env extends uvm_env ; `uvm_component_utils (my_env) my_agent m_agnt0; my_scoreboard m_scbd0; function new (string name, uvm_component parent); super.new (name, parent); endfunction : new virtual function void build_phase (uvm_phase phase); super.build_phase (phase); m_agnt0 = my_agent::type_id::create ("my_agent", this); m_scbd0 = my_scoreboard::type_id::create ("my_scoreboard", this); endfunction : build_phase virtual function void connect_phase (uvm_phase phase); // Connect the scoreboard with the agent m_agnt0.m_mon0.item_collected_port.connect (m_scbd0.data_export); endfunction endclass